 We are not all fire like Beth Moore or Billy Graham who go for Christ, 100 %, though I’d like to be!

 Some of us have feeble arms and weak knees.
 But we are still in the fight.

 2) I have learned the limits of my will, my resolve.
 Trying to do life on my own and failing has taught me that I need Jesus.
 It has taught me that it is hard for me to accomplish my goals without the power of the Holy Spirit.

-The true magic of being a Christian is now enchanting everything, like sunrise.
+The true magic of being a Christian is now rose-tinting everything, like sunrise.
 I am moving from grammar to poetry, from chords to the symphony.
 The magic: That I can ask Jesus to change my heart.
-To make me love fruit and vegetables.
+To make me love vegetables.
 To love to walk and run.
 To love to sleep early and wake early.
 To love order.
 To love the discipline it takes to write.

 3) We value virtue through experiencing the opposite.
 The beauty of domestic order through knowing chaos.
 The endorphin glow after a run through knowing the misery of physical sluggishness.
 The joy of writing through knowing the misery of not creating.

 4) My failures have given me an increased awareness of the love of God.
 I have had successes.
 I opened a letter saying I had been admitted to Oxford University to read English.
 Opened a letter saying that I had won $20, 000 from the National Endowment for the Arts for my writing!

 But I am most conscious of the love of God when I lean into it in failure and low spirits and realise that he loves me anyway.
 Who knows, perhaps he loves me more fiercely because of my failures and weaknesses, as we fiercely love our toddlers, puppies and old dogs!

 5) I note that I have partially failed in all those goals I had as a woozy young mum, pushing my stroller around the neighbourhood, and wryly smile.